Are ghosts everywhere?

 Is there some crossover zone between physical and not physical where specters pop in and out of reality through some process we know nothing about?

 It happens.
-People see ghosts all the time, and the shame of it is that ridicule forces them into self-doubt or, worse, silence.
+People see ghosts all the time, and the shame is that fear of ridicule forces them into self-doubt or, worse, silence.

 Ghosts Anywhere or Everywhere

 When you try to verify whatever information is out there about ghosts, scientists scramble to defend their beliefs.